What is the best diet for autoimmune?

 To follow is a very simple overview of three evidence-based diets that I use inside our membership and with private clients, followed by key considerations to help you improve fatigue and flares, using food.

-There are others I use for troubleshooting in certain cases (like parasite, low FODMAP and low histamine), but the following three are great starting points.
-These plans work when you include key principles of The Autoimmune Nutrition Triad and emphasize nutrient dense (or high value) foods to feed energy metabolism, immune resilience and digestive function for results versus wasting time and energy on becoming hyper focused on a long list of foods to avoid.
-That is a recipe for failure every time.
+There are others I use for troubleshooting in certain cases (Candida Diet, low FODMAP and low histamine), but the following three are great starting points.
+These plans work when you include key principles of The Autoimmune Nutrition Triad and emphasize nutrient dense (or high value) foods to feed cellular health and energy metabolism, immune resilience and digestive function.

 Keto or vegetarian are NOT included and that's because they're missing some important core ingredients required to restore immune health and digestive wellness.
-I follow the science and what gets the best results for my clients and members inside The Integrative Autoimmune Network.
+This is what I see works best.

 An Anti-Inflammatory Diet (ITIS) For Autoimmune